 - One of GunBroker's options is "Escrow", and GunTab is the only gun-friendly escrow.

-- GunBroker won't mention GunTab on its page about "Using an Online Escrow Service".
+GunBroker's page about "Using an Online Escrow Service" doesn't mention GunTab.
 This is ironic because it previously listed businesses by name, including Tradiator.
 And again, GunTab is the only gun-friendly escrow.

-Obviously GunBroker is avoiding mentioning GunTab.
-Although GunBroker allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, it won't mention GunTab in any official documentation or posts.
+Although GunBroker allows sellers to mention GunTab in listings and use GunTab Checkout buttons, it won't mention GunTab officially.
 It turns out there's a reason.

 Why GunBroker doesn't want you to know about GunTab

 There is a simple reason GunBroker doesn't want you to know about GunTab.
 GunBroker's owner is launching a competitor.